 Delaware jumped out to a 7-2 start that included big victories over No. 14 James Madison on Sept.
 28 and a thrilling 32-31 last minute triumph over eventual NCAA FCS national runner-up Towson on Nov.
 2. Two of Blue Hens’ five losses came by just three points or less and the squad was an impressive 5-2 at Delaware Stadium.

-A total of nine Blue Hen players received All-CAA notice led by defensive tackle Zach Kerr, who earned All-American notice and an invitation to the East-West Shrine All-Star Game and the National Football League Scouting Combine.
+A total of nine Blue Hen players received All-CAA notice led by Kerr, who earned All-American notice and an invitation to the East-West Shrine All-Star Game and the National Football League Scouting Combine.

-Kerr (Indianapolis Colts) was one of three Blue Hens to sign NFL free agent contracts following the season, joining defensive back Travis Hawkins (New England Patriots) and offensive tackle Erle Ladson (Oakland Raiders).
+Kerr (Indianapolis Colts) was one of three Blue Hens to sign NFL free agent contracts following the season, joining defensive back Hawkins (New England Patriots) and Ladson (Oakland Raiders).

 Delaware scored 30 or more points eight times and ranked No. 2 in the CAA in scoring offense (31.2 points per game) and No. 3 in passing offense (240.0 yards per game).
 On special teams, the Hens led the CAA in net punting, blocked punts for and against, and punt returns.

-“The opportunity to coach at a place with such a storied tradition, in the footprint of where I grew up and where I have coached most of my life, is an honor for my family and I am humbled by the opportunity,” said Brock.
-“The University of Delaware represents excellence in academics and athletics and I want to thank President Harker and Eric [Ziady] for inviting me into the family.”
+“The opportunity to coach at a place with such a storied tradition, in the footprint of where I grew up and where I have coached most of my life, is an honor for my family and I am humbled by the opportunity,” said Brock when he was introduced as the head coach.
+“The University of Delaware represents excellence in academics and athletics and I want to thank the University for inviting me into the family.”

 The New Jersey native’s coaching career includes stops at North Carolina, Temple, Hofstra, Kansas State and Boston College.
-He has been an offensive coordinator for seven of those seasons and has mentored many current NFL standouts, including Hakeem Nicks (Indianapolis Colts), Josh Freeman (current free agent), Jordy Nelson (Green Bay Packers) and Marques Colston (New Orleans Saints).
+He was offensive coordinator for seven of those seasons and mentored many NFL standouts, including current All-Pro wide receiver Jordy Nelson (Green Bay Packers), and former NFL players Marques Colston (New Orleans Saints, 2006-15), Hakeem Nicks (New York Giants, 2009-13, 2015), and Josh Freeman (Tampa Bay Buccaneers, 2009-13; Minnesota Vikings, 2013; Indianapolis Colts, 2015).

 Brock was also instrumental in recruiting quarterback Dave Shinskie, a one-time Delaware recruit who came to BC after a career in professional baseball.
 Despite being picked to finish last in the ACC's Atlantic Division in preseason media voting, the 2009 Eagles finished with an 8-5 record and came within one win of playing in a third consecutive ACC Championship Game.